 Rohwedder has written on the impact of public pensions on household saving; the adequacy of retirement resources of U.S. households near retirement; the effect of retirement on cognitive ability; spending and saving patterns among the older population; the lifetime risk of nursing home entry and associated out-of-pocket expenditures; and various topics involving individuals’ expectations about future outcomes.
 Other papers deal with data quality and survey methods.
 Rohwedder has extensive experience in survey design and data collection: she is jointly responsible for the design of the HRS Consumption and Activities Mail Survey, led the design and collection of over 60 waves for the Financial Crisis Surveys fielded on the RAND American Life Panel and plays a leading role in the design and operations of the monthly data collections in the ongoing Singapore Life Panel.

 Rohwedder is a research fellow of NETSPAR (Network for Studies on Pensions, Aging, and Retirement) in the Netherlands, serves on the Survey Committee of the German Socio-Economic Panel and is associate editor of the Journal of the Economics of Ageing.
-She holds master's degrees from the University of Warwick and the Sorbonne in Paris and a Ph.D. in economics from University College London.
+She holds a Ph.D. and M.A. in economics from University College London, and Master's degrees from the University of Warwick (UK) and the Sorbonne in Paris.

 Jim Been, Susann Rohwedder and Michael D. Hurd, "Does Home Production Replace Consumption Spending?
 Evidence from Shocks in Housing Wealth in the Great Recession," Review of Economics and Statistics, 2018